Lawn Bowling Beginners Guide

 But don’t let the possible cost stop you from ‘having a go’ to see if you like the sport - you may really enjoy it or be quite good, and then it is money well spent.

-The first time you come it is FREE as our guest, then for future visits we must charge you the Council’s City Parks tariff for bowls which is £3.20 adult or £2.20 concessions for a session’s bowling.
-[2018 prices]
+The first time you come it is FREE as our guest, then for future visits we must charge you the Council’s City Parks tariff for bowls which is £3.70 adult or £2.90 concessions for a session’s bowling.

-If you then decide to become a Full Member there are two elements to pay - first the Club has to fund itself for the season and has an annual Subscription fee of £15 a season
+If you then decide to become a Member there are two elements to pay - first the Club has to fund itself for the season and has an annual Subsciption fee.
+Normally this is £15 but for 2015 it is set at zero - FREE MEMBERSHIP

-After that there are currently no ‘hidden’ additional costs - no match fees or Green fees.
+After that there are no ‘hidden’ additional costs - no match fees or Green fees.

 What about special clothing?
 Is there a dress code?
 What about the bowls?
 How much are they?